Ez0n3/SKSE64-Plugins/README.md

 ## Description:

-Updated: **August 15, 2025**
+Updated: **August 18, 2025**

 This repo contains Plugins for Skyrim Special Edition - SKSE64, including a Plugin Example (**Status: Untested**).

-**SKSE64** is an SDK created by [Ian Patterson](https://github.com/ianpatt), which extends the functionality of **Skyrim Special Edition** for mod authors.
+ * **SKSE64** is an SDK created by [Ian Patterson](https://github.com/ianpatt), which extends the functionality of **Skyrim Special Edition** for mod authors.
-The original SDK used for building the SKSE64 EXE can be found here: [SKSE64](https://skse.silverlock.org/)
+ * The original SDK used for building the SKSE64 EXE can be found here: [SKSE64](https://skse.silverlock.org/)
-Using SKSE64 in your mod will then make SKSE64 a **Dependency** which you must must inform your users of and provide a link to.
+ * Using SKSE64 in your mod will then make SKSE64 a **Dependency** which you must must inform your users of and provide a link to ([SKSE64](https://www.nexusmods.com/skyrimspecialedition/mods/30379?tab=files)).

 This mirror of the SDK is currently set to support Skyrim Special Edition runtime version: **1.5.97.0** - SKSE64 version: **0.2.0.20**, other versions will need to be manually configured.
 It has also been pre-configured to build **Plugins** and is not intended for building the full EXE (Core and Loader).

 All necessary projects have been migrated to and built with **Visual Studio 2022 (v143)**, which can be downloaded here: [Visual Studio 2020](https://visualstudio.microsoft.com/downloads/)

+The highest version of VS officially supported before it was abandoned for CMake, is Visual Studio 2019 (v142).
+Building Plugins with v143 is **experimental**, but functioning.

 > [!IMPORTANT]
 > The Ez Plugin Example has not been tested yet, but it should work.